Please scroll down to view all bios.

 Josh Gordon, Secretary, is currently on the Business Development team at Knewton, the world’s leading adaptive education technology company.
 Prior to joining Knewton, Josh taught History and Current Events at a high school in the St. Louis Public School system through Teach for America.
 During his teaching career, Josh coached JV basketball, ran the drum line, started a Parent Teacher Association and received the Best New Teacher award.
 As a product of a progressive education, Josh took care to incorporate its tenets into his own teaching.
 From constant Socratic Seminars in lieu of exams, to a focus on the role of emotional intelligence in collaborative work, Josh’s students knew that their time in his class would never be spent passively.
 Over the past seven years, Josh has been involved in several nonprofit organizations including Squash Haven and Tickled Pink.
 He led an educational and humanitarian trip of college students to Rwanda where they worked with the Agahozo-Shalom Youth Village.
 Josh attended the Ethical Culture Fieldston School in New York City, holds a B.A. from Yale and a Masters in Education from the University of Missouri – St. Louis.

-Hannah Blitzer is a Senior Advisor for the Deputy Mayor for Housing and Economic Development in New York City, where she focuses on operations and policy issues facing the New York City Housing Authority (NYCHA).
-Prior to joining the staff of the Mayor’s office, Hannah held several positions at the Low Income Investment Fund (LIIF), a nonprofit loan fund that provides capital solutions to support healthy communities.
-Most recently, as LIIF’s Director, National Strategic Initiatives, she conducted research and led the development of new products and programs.
-Before that, she spent seven years as a transactional lender, as a Senior Loan Officer at LIIF and earlier as a Vice President/Relationship Manager at Citi Community Capital.
+Hannah Blitzer is Executive Director, Financing & Lending Strategies at the New York City Housing Development Corporation (HDC), a quasi-City agency that issues bonds and provides low-cost loans to finance multi-family affordable housing in New York City.
+Prior to joining HDC, Hannah served as a Senior Advisor for the New York City Deputy Mayor for Housing and Economic Development, where she focused on housing policy and was the primary liaison between City Hall and the New York City Housing Authority (NYCHA), the Department of Housing Preservation and Development (HPD), and HDC.
+Before joining the staff of the Mayor’s office, Hannah held several positions at the Low Income Investment Fund (LIIF), a nonprofit loan fund that provides capital solutions to support healthy communities.
+As LIIF’s Director, National Strategic Initiatives, she conducted research and led the development of new products and programs.
+Previously, she spent seven years as a transactional lender, as a Senior Loan Officer at LIIF and earlier as a Vice President/Relationship Manager at Citi Community Capital.
 In those roles, she underwrote acquisition, predevelopment, construction, and permanent loans as well as New Markets Tax Credit (NMTC) investments to finance multi-family affordable housing, community facilities, and commercial properties.
+Hannah previously worked on the grantmaking team at the Robin Hood Foundation.
 Hannah has a B.A. from Wesleyan University and an M.B.A. from Yale School of Management.

 Alexandra Charters Zubko is co-founder, head of Business Development of Triptease, a star-up in the hotel industry.
 Alexandra was the Global Head of Strategy for IHG, one of the largest publicly-listed hotel companies.
 Prior to IHG, Alexandra was a consultant at McKinsey and worked in M&A for 4 years at Goldman Sachs and NBC Universal.
 Alexandra has a Masters in Business Administration from Stanford Graduate School of Busienss and a BA in Economics from Columbia College.
 Alexandra currently lives in Bronxville NY with her husband and three children.